 Like this summer.
 Harry reached for his wand, but his fingers dipped into an empty pocket.
 Bollocks.

 She arched an eyebrow at him, then reversed her wand and held it out.
 'Use mine.'

 Harry stared at the polished rosewood.
 'Are you sure?'

-Harry swallowed and raised her wand, picturing dark blue, then tapped himself on the thigh.
+Harry swallowed and raised her wand, picturing dark blue and tapping himself on the thigh.
 His jeans turned purple and he frowned.

 'A nice colour.'
 Fleur shot him a glance, then laughed.
 'Not what you were aiming for, Harry?'